quiltdata/iac/README.md

 > ```

 ### Profile
-If for some reason `profile=` does not take effect in the `provider` block, set the AWS profile in your shell:
+You may wish to set a specific AWS profile before executing `terraform` commands.

 ```sh
 export AWS_PROFILE=your-aws-profile
 ```
+> We discourage the use of `provider.profile` in team environments
+> where profile names may differ across users and machines.

 ### Rightsize your search domain
 Your primary consideration is the _total_ data node disk size.